LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 ``RAJA::statement::Lambda`` types between ``RAJA::statement::For`` statements
 enables non-perfectly nested loops.

 RAJA offers two types of ``RAJA::statement::Lambda`` statements.
-The simplest for illustrated above requires that each lambda expression passed to a ``RAJA::kernel`` method **must take an index argument for each iteration space in the tuple**.
-With this type of lambda statement, the entire iteration space must be active in a containing ``For`` construct.
+The simplest form, shown above, requires that each lambda expression passed to a ``RAJA::kernel`` method **must take an index argument for each iteration space.** With this type of lambda statement, the entire iteration space must be active in a surrounding ``For`` construct.
 A compile time ``static_assert`` will be triggered if any of the arguments are undefined, indicating that something is not correct.

 A second ``RAJA::statement::Lambda`` type, which is an extension of the first, takes additional template parameters which specify which iteration spaces